toyetola/logisticsc/README.md

 https://documenter.getpostman.com/view/3707157/UzXKXKdq

-The App assumes that their are two-three roles for this system:
+The App assumes that there are two-three roles for this system:

 1. customer
 2. admin